-A tax levy is the actual seizure of taxpayer assets by the IRS.
+A tax levy is the seizure of taxpayer assets by the IRS.
 Tax levies are the IRS’s last resort to getting the attention of taxpayers.
-If you have received a tax levy notice, you have probably been ignoring the IRS for a while now.
-No need to panic.
-There is a lot you can still do at this stage, but you do need to take action.
-This guide will explain what tax levies are, how the IRS uses them, and what you can do to get rid of them.
+By the time you receive a tax levy notice, you’ve likely been ignoring the IRS for a long time already.

 What is a tax levy?

 A tax levy allows the IRS to seize your property to pay for a tax debt.
-That includes garnishing your wages, withdrawing money from your saving accounts, take possession and sell your businesses, vehicles, homes, and other personal property.
+In practice, this ranges from garnishing your wages, withdrawing money from your saving accounts, or selling your businesses, vehicles, homes, and other personal property.

 Sometimes the two terms – tax lien and tax levy – get confused.
 While they are related, they are actually two different steps in the same process.

-A tax lien is simply a legal claim against your property.
+A tax lien is the legal claim against your property.
 This property may include real estate, personal property, and financial assets.
 When you have a tax lien against your property, you cannot sell it without first paying the IRS whatever monies you owe.

-On the other hand, a tax levy is the actual seizure of the asset to pay off a tax debt.
-If you do not pay your taxes or arrange to settle your tax debt, the IRS may seize and sell any of your real or personal property, including your current and/or future income.
+A tax levy is the actual seizure of the asset to pay off a tax debt.
+If you don’t pay your taxes or arrange to settle your debt, the IRS may seize and sell any of your real or personal property.
+This includes both property and your current and/or future income.

-If you are unable to pay your taxes or make the appropriate arrangements to settle your tax debt, the IRS will help you by selling off your property to make good on what you owe.
+If you can’t pay your taxes or settle your tax debt, the IRS will sell your property to make good on what you owe.

-Property includes real property that you currently own such as your home, car, or boat, as well as property held by someone else, such as wages, retirement funds, bank accounts, and accounts receivables.
+Property may refer to your home, car, or boat, as well as property held by someone else, such as wages, retirement funds, bank accounts, and accounts receivables.

 Before the IRS will levy against you, these three things must occur: